daizutabi/takuhai/README.md

 > conda install -c daizutabi -c conda-forge takuhai
 ```

-If you write articles using markdown format, you need install `markdown` too:
+If you write articles using markdown format, you also need to install `markdown` package:

 ```bash
 > pip install markdown